arunvel1988/openshift101/workshop/all-in-one/README.md

 That's it!
 You now have a highly available and automatically scaled front-end Node.js application.
 OpenShift is automatically scaling your application pods since the CPU usage of the pods greatly exceeded `1`% of the resource limit, `30` millicores.

+-->

-# Congratulations on deploying your first application on OpenShift
+# Congratulations on completing the lab!

 **Congratulations** on completing this lab, we hope you enjoyed it!

-Here's a quick recap of what you did:
+Here's a quick recap of what was covered:

+* Getting started with Kubernetes
-* Cloned a repository with sample code and a Dockerfile
+* Deploying a Node.js application with Source-to-Image
-* Built and pushed a new image to OpenShift's internal registry
-* Deployed the application in a pod
-* Exposed the app with a route
+* Debugging via logging, the terminal, and events
+* Configuring our deployment by setting limits, scaling up, and using a config map

 Before moving on to the next lab let's clean up our workspace by running these commands: